jodersky/k8055/README.md

 To uninstall, run ```make uninstall-rules``` or ```make uninstall-permissions```.

 ### System install
-Run  ```make install-product``` to install the library and header files (this command does essentially the same as a local build with the exception that products are copied to /usr/local/ by default).
+Run  ```make install``` to install the library and header files (this command does essentially the same as a local build with the exception that products are copied to /usr/local/ by default).
 You may change that path by passing 'make' the variable 'PREFIX', i.e. ```make install PREFIX=/my/custom/path```.
-To uninstall, run ```make uninstall-product```.
+To uninstall, run ```make uninstall```.

 Note that the above commands only install/uninstall the library and header files, udev configuration is not performed.
-To perform a complete installation and udev configuration, run the command

-	make install USERS="<list of users>"

-Uninstallation is done by ```make uninstall```.

 ## Documentation